Jasonkoolman/next-level/README.md

 - Generate UI component: `nx g @nrwl/react:component {name} --project=site-ui`
 - Create library: `nx g @nrwl/js:lib {name} --directory=site`

+## Caveats

+**The client, the server, and tree-shaking**

+We need to add deep imports for libraries (see [issue](https://github.com/nrwl/nx/issues/3069) and [issue](https://github.com/vercel/next.js/issues/12557#issuecomment-1427088366)) to only load the code when imported.

+## FAQ

+**Why not keep all logic in the Next.js app itself?**

+The Nx team has suggested that most of the code should live in libraries, even if it's application-specific.
+That way you can test and build it independently of the application.
+In Next Level, all libraries related to the application `apps/site` live in the `libs` folder (i.e. `libs/site/ui`).
+This allows for easy scaling when creating more applications (a dedicated API using Nest.js, for example).
+You could, however, move code or projects as you seem fit using [@nrwl/workspace:move](https://nx.dev/packages/workspace/generators/move).

 ## Resources & inspiration

 - https://beta.nextjs.org/docs